tranvanki/LovelyAniMate/README.md

 **To use the Desktop VTuber:**
 1. Download/build the project
+2. Download the zip file name :LovelyAnimate.zip
-2. Configure your LLM API keys in `conf.yaml`
+3. Configure your LLM API keys in `conf.yaml`
-3. Run: `uv run python run_server.py`
+4. Run: `uv run python run_server.py`
-4. The desktop window will launch automatically
+5. The desktop window will launch automatically
-5. Start talking to your AI VTuber!
+6. Start talking to your AI VTuber!

-#### 🌐 **Web Interface Mode**
-Access via browser at `http://localhost:12393` for:
-- Cross-platform compatibility
-- Easy sharing and collaboration
-- Advanced configuration UI
-- Works on any device with a browser

 ### Prerequisites
 - Python 3.10 or higher
 - FFmpeg for audio processing
-- Git for submodule management (web mode)

 ### Installation